typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 * Existing Kubernetes cluster with Docker registry.
 * `kubectl` is configured to point to existing Kubernetes cluster.
-* `docker` command is installed with Docker environment configured to point to Docker registry used by Kubernetes cluster.
+* Docker environment variable is configured to point to Docker registry used by Kubernetes cluster.
 * JDK8+

 Project has either SBT or Maven